LaurensVijnck/ProtoGen/README.md

 ## Infrastructure-as-Code

-The repository includes the source code to create the BigQuery tables by Terraform.
+The repository includes the source code to create the BigQuery tables through Terraform.
+Terraform is currently in charge of updating the BigQuery table schemas according to the output of the proto-to-bq plugin.

 ## Supported features